 Felecia Hatcher joins Pharrell’s Black Ambition Prize

-Felecia Hatcher, the tech woman of Miami recently joined as the CEO of Pharrell Williams-backed nonprofit Black Ambition after stepping down from Miami’s Center for Black Innovation.
-Black Ambition was launched in December 2020 to fund projects initiated by Black and Hispanic entrepreneurs.
-The organization is established to directly identify and fund ventures in tech, design, health care, and consumer.
-They are holding competitions and accepting ideas from students and entrepreneurs for two national competitions – The Black Ambition HBCU Prize and The Black Ambition Prize, the winners of which will be granted cash prizes to develop seed and early-stage companies.
+Launched in December 2020 to fund projects initiated by Black and Hispanic entrepreneurs, Black Ambition was established to directly identify and fund ventures in tech, design, health care, and consumer.
+The non-profit hosts competitions and accepts ideas from students and entrepreneurs in two national competitions – The Black Ambition HBCU Prize and The Black Ambition Prize.
+The winners of which will be granted cash prizes to develop seed and early-stage companies.

-Felecia has been a constant torchbearer for the black-tech community as well as for other minorities in tech.
-Hatcher and her business partner Derick Pearson founded Code Fever Miami in 2014 to teach Black students how to code, with the sole purpose of raising awareness and building a community of multi-race technocrats.
-She alongside her partner also started a national conference, BlackTech Week that focuses on bridging the gap between young minority entrepreneurs and large tech insiders, and opened a co-working space called the Tribe Coworking in Miami’s Overtown to help support the budding entrepreneurs of tomorrow.
+Felecia has become known as a torchbearer for the Black-tech community as well as for other minorities in tech.
+Hatcher and her business partner, Derick Pearson, founded Code Fever Miami in 2014 to teach Black students how to code with the sole purpose of raising awareness and building a community of multi-race technocrats.
+She alongside her partner also started a national conference, BlackTech Week, that focuses on bridging the gap between young minority entrepreneurs and large tech insiders.
+They later opened a co-working space, the Tribe in Miami’s Overtown neighborhood, which would help support budding entrepreneurs.

 According to Hatcher, investors who fund Black-owned startups should not stop at funding, rather they should also look forward to providing mentorship to the new entrepreneurs and students with new ideas.
 Her aim is to create a space where a person’s identity is not questioned as a part of their potential.

 Congratulations are in order for Felecia with her continued success and advocacy for Black entrepreneurship.